-We used ORide's prototype to estimate the overhead added for ride-matching operations in three settings: (S1) when naive SHE approach is used (Section 4.2) (S2) when ciphertext-packing optimizations are used and the drivers correctly write their coordinates to their assigned allocated slots (Section 5.4), and (S3) when ciphertext-packing optimizations are used and the drivers write arbitrary values to slots of other drivers, hence masking (Section 7.1) is needed.
+We used ORide's prototype to estimate the overhead added for ride-matching operations in three settings: (S1) when naive SHE approach (Section 4.2) without using relinearizations at the SP is used, (S2) when ciphertext-packing optimizations are used and the drivers correctly write their coordinates to their assigned allocated slots (Section 5.4), and (S3) when ciphertext-packing optimizations are used and the drivers write arbitrary values to slots of other drivers, hence masking (Section 7.1) is needed.

 Experimental Setup.
-To measure the performance of our system, we used a computer (Intel i5-4200U CPU, 2.6 GHz, 6 GB RAM) with Linux 3.16.
+To measure the performance of our system, we used a computer (Intel i5-4200U CPU, 2.6 GHz, 6 GB RAM) with Debian Jessie (Linux kernel 3.16).
 The security parameters used in our experiments are tuned to achieve an equivalent bit-security of more than 112 bits, therefore exceeding current NIST standards [4] for 2016-2030.
-With this security target, and a plaintext size of 20 bits the needed polynomial dimension is d=4096, with coefficients of size 124 bits (each polynomial has a size of 62 KB).
-These parameters guarantee both 112-bits of security and correct homomorphic operations for homomorphically adding up to 4096 encrypted locations in the same ciphertext and calculating the corresponding Euclidean distances.2 We refer the reader to Section A.2 for more details about the possible granularity a geographical area can have.
+With this security target, and a plaintext size of 20 bits the needed polynomial dimension is d = 4096, with coefficients of size 124 bits (each polynomial has a size of 62 KB).
+These parameters guarantee both 112-bits of security and correct homomorphic operations for homomorphically adding up to 4096 encrypted locations in the same ciphertext and calculating the corresponding Euclidean distances.
+We refer the reader to Section A.2 for more details about the possible granularity a geographical area can have.

-Assuming a rider makes a ride request to the SP, and there are 4096 drivers available for the request (n = 4096), with the aforementioned security parameters, the bandwidth requirements and computational overhead per ride request, for a rider and a driver, are shown in Table 3 and Table 4, and explained below.
+Assuming a rider makes a ride request to the SP, and there are 4096 drivers available for the request (n = 4096), with the aforementioned security parameters, the bandwidth